Value – Reflecting on Our Image

 We are made in the image of God.
 If we could grasp what that means, think how it could change us for the better.

 A balanced self-image makes for a healthy life.
-This has plenty of activities but the main point always has me in awe.
+This has plenty of activities.

 Image credit: Stephen Coburn via Fotolia